AnyChart/docs.anychart.com/Resource_Chart/Working_With_Data.md

 Each Chart starts from setting the data.
 The Resource Chart has something special about setting the data, so this article considers this process and the Resource Chart Data constituents.

-Two main and basic entites for the Resource Chart are Resources and Activities.
-These are what the Resource Chart is made for demonstrating and analysing, so it is very important to treat setting the parameters and values of these entities with care.
+Two main and basic entities for the Resource Chart are Resources and Activities.
+These are what the Resource Chart is made for demonstrating and analyzing, so it is very important to treat setting the parameters and values of these entities with care.

-Both entities have paramters or fields, which are better be set through the data.
+Both entities have parameters or fields, which are better be set through the data.

 ## Resource

-Resource is an element that can be given a task (activity), which will be finishied in a some period of time.
+Resource is an element that can be given a task (activity), which will be finished in a some period of time.
 Resource can have several activities one after another or at the same time if necessary.
-When one resource has deveral activities simultaneously, this situation is called **a conflict**.
+When one resource has several activities simultaneously, this situation is called **a conflict**.
 This conflict will not be resolved automatically, but the Resource Chart demonstrates this and emphasizes with a red line, so you can resolve this problem or leave it as it is.

 ### Resource parameters list

-There is a list of paramters that a resource can have.
+There is a list of parameters that a resource can have.

 - name
 - image